shanisebarona/sephora-scraper/NOTES.md

 - giving bash permission to execute the bin file
 - `shift + option + down or up arrow` duplicates the line and puts the dupe either above or below
 - `option + cmd + arrow` multiline cursor, edits multiple lines at a time
+- always be commiting. push your changes, no matter how small.

 ## Challenges
 - figuring out how to the heck to put something ON my $PATH
-- in avi's video, it let him do GemName::MainFile, but it did't let me do that. instead of `SephoraScraper::Beauty`, I just called `Beauty` and that seem to work fine.
+- in avi's video, it let him do GemName::MainFile, but it did't let me do that. instead of `SephoraScraper::Beauty`, I just called `Beauty` and that seem to work fine. update, the namespacing now seems to be working?